 - Fluency in spoken and written English, and preferably at least one other language used widely in emergency situations (i.e. Arabic, French, Spanish, Bahasa, Pashto, Urdu, Kiswahili, Portuguese and Russian) is particularly desirable.
 Fluency in Farsi, Hindi or Bangla will also be a distinct advantage.

 - Excellent time management and the ability to prioritize a heavy workload under pressure.

 - Psychological resilience and a sense of humor is a must.

-Being part of the Humanitarian Media Roster offers a unique opportunity to apply your skills and experience to meaningful work in different contexts and regions around the world supporting local media to get on its feet and meet the information needs of local communities.
+Being part of the Humanitarian Communication Roster offers a unique opportunity to apply your skills and experience to meaningful work in different contexts and regions around the world supporting local media to get on its feet and meet the information needs of local communities.

 The Roster will provide selected humanitarian communications and media experts with an opportunity to make an immediate and direct impact in people’s lives, support local media, face new challenges, and enhance their skills-base in an area of humanitarian work that is receiving increased attention and recognition within the UN and International NGO community.